jorgermurillo/SHARDS-C/README.md

 # SHARDS-C

 This is an implementation of the SHARDS algorithm written in C. It is used to estimate the Miss Rate Curve for a cache using a stack algorithm (LRU, LFU, MRU but this implementation works only with LRU) as a eviction policy.
-To read more on SHARDS, check out the following link: https://www.usenix.org/system/files/conference/fast15/fast15-paper-waldspurger.pdf
+To read more on SHARDS, check out this [link](https://www.usenix.org/system/files/conference/fast15/fast15-paper-waldspurger.pdf).

-It uses [Glib](https://developer.gnome.org/glib/stable/) for most of the data structures.
+It uses [GLib](https://developer.gnome.org/glib/stable/) for most of the data structures.

 It uses an implementation of the top-down splaying binary tree with sizes ( D. Sleator <sleator@cs.cmu.edu>, January 1994.), taken from the [PARDA repository](https://bitbucket.org/trauzti/parda).
 I modified it further so that it could calculate the sum of the sizes from the search node to the right most node.
 It also uses the [qLibc](https://github.com/wolkykim/qlibc) imlementation of the 128-bit murmurhash3 function.

-This work was done as part of a larger project for Dr. Cristina Abad (https://sites.google.com/site/cristinaabad/).
+This work was done as part of a larger project for [Dr. Cristina Abad](https://sites.google.com/site/cristinaabad/).

 ### TODO